 Supreme Brilliance And Contrast

-If each facet isn’t aligned with extreme precision to each other, the image you see will no longer be symmetrical.
-Any slight variations or deviations will show up as distortions in the hearts patterning image.
-Do your own comparisons using the image above against the H&A reference chart here.
+When it comes to cut precision, the hearts patterning image is the easiest way for you to determine the optical precision of the diamond.
+If each facet isn’t aligned with extreme precision to each other, the hearts image you see will not be symmetrical and any slight variations or deviations will show up as distortions in the hearts patterning image.
+You can also do your own comparisons using the image above against the H&A reference chart here.

 That’s not what you get at Whiteflash.com.

-Most other vendors like BlueNile simply filter their inventory with computer algorithms.
-How do you know whether a GIA triple excellent diamond is top of the line or sitting at the boundaries of the grading?
-GIA triple excellent diamonds are not made equal.
-I made an entire post about that here.
-Despite scoring three excellent ratings, there can be huge variations that account for light leakages and symmetry within these stones.
+And for the record, GIA triple excellent diamonds are not made equal.
+I have actually made an entire post about that here.
+Despite scoring three excellent ratings, there can be huge variations that account for light leakages and symmetry issues in these stones.

 Badly formed hearts that can barely be seen